 In Thailand it is common for Kids and young adults to support their entire family by fighting.
 They start at a early age and most don’t have the option for higher education or better paying careers.
 They’re highly motivated to fight, it’s their best chance of escaping poverty.

-By the time a fighter becomes a Champion most often they perform techniques and employ strategies quite differently than how they were taught.
+By the time a fighter becomes a Champion most perform techniques and employ strategies quite differently than how they were taught.

 This is the nature of all higher skills: Subtle differences, improved mechanics, better positioning and a deeper strategic understanding greatly improves performance.